Pebble Beach Concours d'Elegance: The competitive field

 Prospective entrants must submit an application for each car, and the Concours field is selected from each year's pool of applicants.
 Many collectors spend years and hundreds of thousands of dollars purchasing and restoring a car in hopes of being chosen.
 Once a car is accepted to the Concours, it cannot again be entered in the event for ten years, with three exceptions; the ownership of the car has changed, the car has been restored, or if the featured marque is obscure, the Concours car selection committee can reach out to invite cars of varying restoration quality—or cars that have previously been entered in the Concours—in order to provide a healthy representation of the marque for exhibition.

 Many of the competing cars are valued in the hundreds of thousands of dollars, and more recently into the millions of dollars.
 For this reason, along with its remarkable setting and amenities, the Pebble Beach Concours is considered the premier concours in the world, and is the centerpiece of over 50 related events spanning over a week, including vintage racing cars running at the Rolex Monterey Motorsports Reunion (formerly called the Monterey Historic Automobile Races) conducted at nearby WeatherTech Raceway Laguna Seca, as well as classic car auctions.

-Due to the extreme cost of purchasing, restoring, and maintaining fine classic cars, the Pebble Beach Concours is understandably the province of silver spooners, shopping mall developers, 2019's Best of Show winner owned by a Hong Kong billionaire, if drawing the merely wealthy, and dedicated enthusiasts and those individuals and businesses that cater to their interests.
-To the repeat participants, their guests, and thousands of attendees, the Pebble Beach Concours is as much a social gathering as a special interest event.
-From postwar Ferraris to historic Bentleys, the Concours assembles a stylish mix of historic automobiles alongside new vehicle presentations from car manufacturers, art exhibitions, auctions, and charity raffles.
+Awards

+Best of Show

+The Best of Show award is the pinnacle accolade given to the overall winner of the Concours that is chosen from a selection of the three highest judged vehicles from the entire event.
+It is considered the most prestigious award achievable at any car show worldwide.

+J.B.
+Nethercutt has the most Best of Show awards with 6 wins, while Bugatti and Mercedes-Benz are tied as the most successful marque with 10 wins each as of 2024.